 Taylor currently lives in the Seacoast of New Hampshire but grew up in Southern California.
 She is completing a Bachelor’s degree is Women’s studies with concentrations in social work and race and ethnic studies at the University of New Hampshire.
 Taylor has worked various jobs in the treatment field for around two years before coming to work at RAW.
 Her goal is to continue helping others empower themselves.
 As a case manager she works directly with clients assisting them throughout their time in treatment and providing them with aftercare planning.
 She is completing trainings and hours to obtain her CRSW and plans to continue into a Masters of social work program with hopes of being a licensed therapist.

-Matthew Schoenberg is the financial controller for New England Recovery & Wellness.
-He has a Bachelors of business administration in Finance from the University of Massachusetts – Amherst and a Masters of science in Accounting from the University of Virginia.
+Matthew Schoenberg is the Director of Operations for New England Recovery & Wellness.
+He has a Bachelor of Business Administration in Finance from the University of Massachusetts – Amherst and a Master of Science in Accounting from the University of Virginia.
 Matt worked in public accounting for 4 years after grad school, and after struggling for a while Matt came to New Hampshire to get sober in 2015.
-Matt has worked in the treatment and recovery setting since late 2015, first as a recovery staff and then case manager at another treatment center.
-Matt came to New England Recovery & Wellness when it first opened its doors and he has played an important role helping ensure the financial integrity of an organization that helps others begin their successful journeys in lifelong recovery from drug and alcohol addiction.
+Since 2015 Matt has worked in the treatment and recovery setting, first as a recovery staff and then case manager at another treatment center.
+Matt came to New England Recovery & Wellness when it first opened its doors and he has played an important role helping ensure the financial integrity of the organization.
+Matt was promoted to Director of Operations after exemplifying effective management and leadership skills; in this role Matt oversees and manages the daily operations of the company and he helps ensure our clients have a successful beginning to their journey in lifelong recovery from drug and alcohol addiction.